South Asia: Education

 One of the key challenges in assessing the quality of education in South Asia is the vast range of contextual difference across the region, complicating any attempt to compare between countries.
 In 2018, 11.3 million children at the primary level and 20.6 million children at the lower secondary level were out-of-school in South Asia, while millions of children completed primary education without mastering the foundational skills of basic numeracy and literacy.

-According to UNESCO, 241 million children between six and fourteen years or 81 percent of the total were not learning in Southern and Central Asia in 2017.
+According to UNESCO, 241 million children between six and fourteen years or 81 per cent of the total were not learning in Southern and Central Asia in 2017.
 Only sub-Saharan Africa had a higher rate of children not learning.
 Two-thirds of these children were in school, sitting in classrooms.
-Only 19 percent of children attending primary and lower secondary schools attaining a minimum proficiency level in reading and mathematics.
+Only 19% of children attending primary and lower secondary schools attain a minimum proficiency level in reading and mathematics.
 According to a citizen-led assessment, only 48% in Indian public schools and 46% of children in Pakistan public schools could read a class two level text by the time they reached class five.
 This poor quality of education in turn has contributed to some of the highest drop-out rates in the world, while over half of the students complete secondary school with acquiring requisite skills.

 In South Asia, classrooms are teacher-centred and rote-based, while children are often subjected to corporal punishment and discrimination.
 Different South Asian countries have different education structures.
-While by 2018 India and Pakistan has two of the most developed and increasingly decentralised education systems, Bangladesh still had a highly centralised system, and Nepal is in a state of transition from a centralized to a decentralized system.
+While by 2018 India and Pakistan has two of the most developed and increasingly decentralised education systems, Bangladesh still had a highly centralised system, and Nepal is in a state of transition from a centralised to a decentralised system.
 In most South Asian countries children's education is theoretically free; the exceptions are the Maldives, where there is no constitutionally guaranteed free education, as well as Bhutan and Nepal, where fees are charged by primary schools.
 But parents are still faced with unmanageable secondary financial demands, including private tuition to make up for the inadequacies of the education system.